mark-watson/Racket-AI-book/manuscript/RDF_Datastore_SPARQL_Implementation.md

 ## Conclusion

 This implementation provides a basic framework for an RDF datastore with partial SPARQL support in Racket.
 While it lacks many features of a full-fledged RDF database and SPARQL engine, it demonstrates the core concepts and can serve as a starting point for more complex implementations.
 The code is simple and can be fun experimenting with.

+## Optional Practice Problems

+1. **Persistent Storage**: Currently, the RDF triples in `rdf_sparql.rkt` are stored entirely in memory in the `rdf-store` list.
+Implement functions to serialize the triples to a file (such as in NTriples or simple CSV format) and load them back during initialization.
+2. **FILTER Clause Support**: Extend the SPARQL parser and query execution engine to support a basic `FILTER` statement (e.g., filtering string values by regex or numeric variables by comparison operators like `<` or `>`).
+3. **Support for UNION Queries**: Modify `execute-where-patterns` to handle basic `UNION` blocks, allowing a query to match one of multiple sub-patterns and merge their resulting bindings.